KHAAdotPK/KHAAdotPK/README.md

-# KHAAdotPK
+### KHAAdotPK(`khaa.pk`)

-Welcome to the KHAAdotPK repository!
-This collection of repositories has been curated with the intention of providing a foundation for the implementation of various Machine Learning (ML) models in C/C++ and Rust.
+Welcome to the KHAAdotPK(`khaa.pk`)!
+This collection of repositories has been curated with the intention of providing a foundation for the implementation of various Machine Learning (ML) models in `C/C++` and `Rust`.
 To get started, clone the needed repository into the `./lib` local directory.
 Each repository is crafted with the hope that it will contribute to and facilitate your journey in building robust and innovative machine learning solutions.

-Feel free to explore, experiment, and adapt the cloned repositories to meet your specific requirements.
+Feel free to `explore`, `experiment`, and `adapt` the cloned repositories to meet your specific requirements.
 If you have any questions or suggestions, please don't hesitate to reach out.
 Happy coding!

 <!--
 - 👋 Hi, I’m @KHAAdotPK